iterative/dvc.org/static/docs/use-cases/data-registry.md

 $ rm -f new-labels.zip
 ```

-An additional 500 images of cats and another 500 of dogs have been added to the
+Now that an additional 500 images of each kind have been added to their
-corresponding `data/train` directories.
-To update the DVC <abbr>cache</abbr>
+corresponding subdirectories, we'll want to save the updates with DVC.
+To do
-with this reconstructed dataset, we simply need to run `dvc add data` again:
+this, we simply need to use `dvc add` again, commit the new dataset version with
+Git:

 ```dvc
 $ dvc add data